-21.1 Definitions:
+22.1 Definitions

-- (a) An "employment relationship problem" includes: - (i) A personal grievance - (ii) A dispute - (iii) Any other problem relating to or arising out of the employment relationship but does not include any problem with negotiating new items and conditions of employment. - (b) A "personal grievance" means a claim that an employee: - (i) Has been unjustifiably dismissed; or - (ii) Has had his/her employment, or his/her conditions of employment, affected to his/her disadvantage by some unjustifiable action by the employer; or - (iii) Has been discriminated against in his/her employment, or - (iv) Has been sexually harassed in his/her employment, or - (v) Has been racially harassed in his/her employment, or - (vi) Has been subjected to duress in relation to union membership.
+- (a) An "employment relationship problem" includes: - (i) A personal grievance - (ii) A dispute - (iii) Any other problem relating to or arising out of the employment relationship but does not include any problem with negotiating new items and conditions of employment. - (b) A "personal grievance" means a claim that an employee: - (i) Has been unjustifiably dismissed; or - (ii) Has had their employment, or their conditions of employment, affected to their disadvantage by some unjustifiable action by the employer; or - (iii) Has been discriminated against in their employment, or - (iv) Has been sexually harassed in their employment, or - (v) Has been racially harassed in their employment, or - (vi) Has been subjected to duress in relation to union membership.